Special educational needs teacher

-- helping pupils to develop their self-confidence, independence, abilities and attitudes
+- help pupils to develop their self-confidence, independence and abilities

 - prepare lessons and teaching materials

 - mark and assess work

-- working with other professionals, such as medical professionals, speech and language therapists and educational psychologists
+- work with other professionals, such as medical staff, speech and language therapists and educational psychologists

-- speaking to parents and carers about their children's progress
+- speak to parents and carers about their children's progress

 - attend meetings and training workshops

-- organising outings, social activities and sporting events
+- organise outings, social activities and sporting events

-You could work in an ordinary class, a special class in a mainstream school, or in a special school.
-You could teach pupils individually or in small groups, and you would often be helped by teaching assistants.
+You can work in a mixed class, a special class in a mainstream school, or in a special school.
+You can teach individual pupils or work in small groups.
+You’ll often be supported by teaching assistants.
 You can also work as an SEN teacher in a further education college.

 Full-time teachers work an average 37 hours a week, with typical class time starting between 8.30am and 9.15am and finishing around 3.15pm to 4pm.
-Teachers may spend more time outside of normal hours, planning lessons, marking work and also taking part in activities, such as parents' evenings and outings.
+Teachers may spend more time outside of classroom hours, planning lessons, marking work and taking part in activities, like parents' evenings and outings.

 The main salary scale is from £22,466 to £33,159 a year (£28,097 to £38,241 in inner London).

 Teachers who reach the top of the main salary scale may be able to progress to the higher scale.
 This ranges from £35,570 to £38,250 (£43,184 to £46,829 in inner London).

-There are also separate scales for teachers who have advanced skills or progress into leadership roles, where they can earn up to £66,638 (inner London rate).
+There are also separate scales for teachers who have advanced skills or who progress into leadership roles, where they can earn up to £66,638 (inner London rate).
 There are extra payments for those who take on extra responsibilities.

 Figures are intended as a guideline only.

 Most independent schools will also prefer you to be a qualified teacher, although it is not always essential.
 SEN teachers also work in further education (FE) colleges

-For details of entry requirements and routes to becoming a qualified teacher, see the Early years teacher, Primary school teacher and Secondary school teacher job profiles on this site, and the NCTL information on routes into teaching.
+For details of entry requirements and routes to becoming a qualified teacher in schools or FE colleges, see the job profiles in the Related careers list.

 Training and development